-Students may want to look for programs that offer a variety of certificate options, such as basic and advanced.
-These programs typically allow basic certificates to count as credit towards advanced certificates.
-Students then have the option to start at basic levels and continue onto advanced levels as they progress in their career.
+- Students may want to look for programs that offer a variety of certificate options, such as basic and advanced, allowing them to start at basic levels and continue their education as they advance in their career.

-Individuals may want to seek out programs that prepare them for professional certification from organizations such as the Certification Council for Professional Dog Trainers (CCPDT) and the International Association of Animal Behavior Consultants (IAABC).
-These certifications may contribute to trainer credibility and job opportunities.
+- Students may want to seek out programs that prepare them for certification from organizations such as the Certification Council for Professional Dog Trainers (CCPDT) and the International Association of Animal Behavior Consultants (IAABC), which can contribute to credibility and job opportunities.

 Basic Certificate in Dog Training

 The basic training program is suitable for novices to the field of dog training who desire entry-level employment in a shelter or kennel.
 Program structures are typically a combination of classroom lectures and practicums.
-These programs typically last 8-12 weeks and cover topics such as:
+These programs typically last 8-12 weeks.

 Master Certificate in Dog Training